LorenaMueller/refine_DCG_outlines/README.md

 └───tables
 ```

+Code
-* The script in `gee_preprocessing` is a Google Earth Engine (GEE) script used to derive relevant spectral, thermal, radar, and topographic features from open satellite data (Sentinel-1, Landsat 8, Copernicus DEM).
+* The scripts in `gee_preprocessing` are Google Earth Engine (GEE) scripts used to derive relevant spectral, thermal, radar, and topographic features from open satellite data (Sentinel-1, Landsat 8, Copernicus   DEM).
 The processed image layers are exported to Google Drive.
+Relevant for this is the first script `1_create_input_Layers`.
+Links to this script in GEE and to the relevant repository can be found in `1a_gee_links`.
+The additional scripts are not needed for the data preprocessing, but may provide additional background information on the development of the methodology.

-* The script in `colab_analysis` is a Google Colab notebook that loads the exported data, trains an XGBoost classifier, evaluates the results, and generates final glacier outlines, including multi-year averaged maps.
+* The script in `colab_analysis` is a Google Colab notebook that loads the exported data, trains an XGBoost classifier, statistically evaluates the results against the Swiss Glacier Inventory (SGI), and generates final glacier outlines, including multi-year averaged maps.
+The script was splitted into a full version, that executes all described steps for a selected glacier, and a second script with only the evaluation und visualisation of the results, to reduce processing time when only interested in the analysis of the results.

-* The folder `data` is empty by default and should contain the exported image stacks and reference glacier outlines.
-These can be obtained by running the GEE script or using links provided in the manuscript (see Zenodo DOI when available).

-* The folders `figures` and `tables` are used to store outputs from the analysis, including classification maps, comparisons with glacier inventories, and performance metrics.
+* The scripts in `msc_thesis_gee_scripts` were created during a Master Thesis that served as the basis for the current analysis and code provided.
+They are not used anymore for the current state of this work, but may be helpful for background information on the development of the methodology.

+Data
+* The folder `coherence` contains a brief overview for the processing of InSAR coherence with two Sentinel-1 SLC scenes using ESA SNAP.
+The processed coherence data was not added due to their large size.
+However, they can be
+* The folder `mapped_outlines` contains visualisations of the classification results per glacier.
+They can be reproduced with the provided code.
+* The folder `polygon_outlines` contains the shapefiles of the classification outlines per glacier, averaged for the time frame 2016-2024.
+They can be reproduced with the provided code.

 [back to content](#1-repository-structure)